The Maryland Catholic Conference opposes Physician-Assisted Suicide because it seeks to legalize the intentional taking of human life.

 Respect for life does not demand that we attempt to prolong life by using medical treatments that are ineffective or unduly burdensome.
 Nor does it mean we should deprive suffering patients of needed pain medications out of a misplaced or exaggerated fear that they might have the side effect of shortening life.
 Rather, it demands that we respect life as a gift by not actively seeking an artificial means to end it.

-Joining forces against assisted suicide
+Join the coalition against assisted suicide

 To oppose policies that promote or encourage assisted suicide, the Maryland Catholic Conference has partnered with other concerned organizations under the Maryland Against Physician Assisted Suicide Coalition.